yplebedev/HL-Blender-Ports/README.md

 # HL Blender Ports
- A Repository Containing High-Quality Ports of Characters Within the Half-Life Franchise.
+ A Repository Containing High-Quality Ports of Characters Within the Half-Life Franchise For the Open-Source 3D Program, Blender.